 Financial strength

-Prudential meets regulatory standards for meeting its financial obligations.
-You can read our solvency and financial conditions reports at pru.co.uk/about_us, or if you contact us using the details on the last page, we can post some information to you.
+Prudential meets EU standards for meeting its financial obligations.
+You can read our solvency and financial conditions reports at pru.co.uk/about_us, or if you contact us we can post some information to you.

 Terms and Conditions